 - CMU Common Lisp first appeared in 1980

-- I have 15 facts about CMU Common Lisp. what would you like to know? email me and let me know how I can help.
+- Have a question about CMU Common Lisp not answered here?
+Email me and let me know how I can help.